RoanBrand/MQTT-Siemens-S7-300/README.md

 *Work in Progress!*

 # Purpose and Possibilities
 MQTT is a popular communications protocol in the IoT space.
 Its demand on most types of networks and CPUs make it a good option for M2M applications.
-MQTT enabled devices can easily be configured to send a message anywhere in the world.
+MQTT devices can easily be utilized to send a message anywhere in the world.

 ##### What does this mean for PLCs & Industrial Automation?
 MQTT will enable a PLC to connect to the cloud without using proprietary hardware or protocols.
 PLC programmers can use it to build customized programs that send info to a web server, log plant data, and communicate with any other MQTT client device.